 Also check out Dirty Jack’s the original “hole in the wall” location of Greenman Brewery before they got all commercial and expanded.
 Doesn’t seem that long ago we used to drink $3 pints there and had copious amounts of free parking.
 Times have changed, but Dirty Jack’s is the one that started it in the South Slope.
 They saved it as a relic when they built the “Greenmansion” next door, and we locals still prefer to drink there.
 Adjacent to the South Slope is downtown proper, and it has several breweries too which are nice, but they tend to blend in with the atmosphere of the surrounding manicured bars and restaurants, so they might feel less distinct.

-Some might think the South Slope and downtown may be a victims of its their own popularity, so if you’d rather avoid more of the tourists and bachelorette party crowd, here’s some outskirt breweries we like for their more casual and local atmosphere: Zillicoah Brewery is the best place to pretend to be a local.
-It has a big, outdoor space (kid friendly) on the French Broad River (not far from the house, but the road conditions on Riverside Drive are not really walkable so driving is advised).
+Some might think the South Slope and downtown may be a victims of their own popularity, so if you’d rather avoid more of the tourists and bachelorette party crowd, here’s some outskirt breweries we like for their more casual and local atmosphere: Zillicoah Brewery is the best place to pretend to be a local.
+It has a big, outdoor space (kid friendly) on the French Broad River (not far from our house, but the road conditions on Riverside Drive are not really walkable so driving is advised).
 Sweeten Creek Brewery and Blue Ghost Brewery south of Asheville both have a similar outdoor atmosphere, full of locals.

 Highland Brewery is Asheville’s first and oldest microbrewery; their warehouse taproom and beer garden on the East side of town is good for an early evening visit, particularly when there’s music.
+It’s impressive how they’ve transformed their outdoor spaces into a recreation and entertainment zone.

 We hesitate to mention New Belgium Brewery since it is already so well known, and draws in its own tourist crowd, but they deserve the attention, not only for their spacious tasting room / lawn, but from the moment they announced this East Coast expansion from their Colorado base, they have sponsored many of our local fundraising events, paid living wages, and were a huge catalyst for the ongoing development of bike path greenways flanking the river below.
 So besides liking their drinks, we like the company.